Ondřej Zíka

 Hi!

-I am a research scientist at the Karolinska Institute 🇸🇪 and an ERC fellow at Bielefeld University 🇩🇪.
-My research interests evolve around understanding how uncertainty impacts human decisions and how it relates to aspects of mental health (anxiety, eating disorders) and development.
+I am currently an assistant professor at University College Dublin, Ireland 🇮🇪, where I head the Uncertain Mind Lab (UMI).
+My research interests evolve around understanding how uncertainty impacts human decisions and how it relates to aspects of mental health (anxiety, depression, eating disorders) and development.
 I am also interested in ways in which we can combine AI with longitudinal and multimodal approaches to improve prevention and diagnosis of mental health conditions.
 To study these topics I use range of experimental and computational methods (reinforcement learning, Bayesian models) together with physiology (eye-tracking, skin conductance) and neuroimaging (M/EEG, fMRI).

 I strive to make science inclusive and supportive for everyone.
 I very much welcome anyone reaching out with any questions or comments.
 I can be found here.